Using Google Analytics 4 (GA4) to Measure and Improve Your Content Marketing

 The way to do that is called Content Grouping.
 According to Google, Content Grouping is:

-Content Grouping lets you group content into a logical structure that reflects how you think about your site or app and then view and compare aggregated metrics by group name in addition to being able to drill down to the individual URL, page title, or screen name.
+Content Grouping lets you categorize content (pages and screens) into custom structures that reflect the context of your site or app, allowing you to view and compare aggregated content marketing metrics by group name and detailed analysis such as the individual URL, page title, or screen name.
 For example, you can see the aggregated number of Pageviews for all pages in a group like Men/Shirts and then drill in to see each URL or page title.

 Using Content Grouping to determine your popular content